jae1911/sitecontent/content/wiki/resonite/cloudvars.md

 And will return:

-- OnRequest - Pulses when triggering ther read
+- OnRequest - Pulses when triggering the read
 - OnDone - Pulses when the value is read successfully
 - OnFail - Pulses when the value has failed reading
 - Value - The value out of the Cloud Variable